moment/momentjs.com/source/docs/displaying/calendar-time.md

-Calendar time is displays time relative to now, but slightly differently than `moment.fn.from`.
+Calendar time is displays time relative to now, but slightly differently than `moment#fromNow`.

-`moment.fn.calendar` will format a date with different strings depending on how close to today the date is.
+`moment#calendar` will format a date with different strings depending on how close to today the date is.

 <table class="table table-striped table-bordered">
   <tr>